-- (ii) The physician, physician assistant or advanced practice registered nurse must tell the parent whether the parent may bring the child to the center for further evaluation. - (2) A physician, advanced practice registered nurse, registered nurse, or physician assistant must do a physical assessment of the child and obtain a health history from the parent when the child is brought to the center. - Subd.
-6. Information to parents.
+- (ii) The physician, physician assistant or advanced practice registered nurse(ii) The healthcare provider must tell the parent whether the parent may bring the child to the center for further evaluation. - (2) A physician, advanced practice registered nurse, registered nurse, or physician assistant.
+A healthcare provider as defined in section 245K.01, subdivision 20 must do a physical assessment of the child and obtain a health history from the parent when the child is brought to the center. - Subd.
+64. Information to parents.
 A summary of the sick care program's health care policies and practices and the center's procedures for notification of parents in the event of an emergency must be given to the parent at the time a child is admitted.
 Multiple admissions do not require this information to be provided at each admission, unless the information has changed. - Subd.
-7. Parent conference exception.
-Centers licensed to provide child care exclusively to sick children are not required to provide parent conferences as specified under 245K.20, subdivision 3. - Subd.
-8. Child care program emphasis exception.
-A sick care program does not need to meet the child care program plan requirements under 245K.11.
+75. Parent conference exception.
+Centers licensed to provide child care exclusively to sick children are not required to provide parent conferences as specified under section 245K.20, subdivision 3. - Subd.
+86. Child care program emphasis exception.
+A sick care program does not need to meet the child care program plan requirements under section 245K.11.
 However, the child care program plan for the care of sick children must emphasize quiet activities. - Subd.
-9. Group size and age category grouping exceptions.
-The maximum group sizes specified under 245K.10, subdivision 1 and the age category grouping restrictions under 245K.10, subdivision 3 are not required except that there must be no more than 16 children in care in a room at the same time. - Subd.
-10. Additional staff-to-child ratios and staff distribution requirements. - (a) A one to four staff to child ratio must be maintained at all times in a room used to care for sick children. - (b) At least two staff persons must be present in a center operating a sick care program whenever sick children are in care. - (c) The first staff person must be a Registered Nurse.
-The remaining staff persons must at least meet the qualifications and follow the staff distribution pattern under 245K.10. - Subd.
-11. Limitation on staff assignment.
+97. Group size and age category grouping exceptions.
+The maximum group sizes specified under section 245K.10, subdivision 1 and the age category grouping restrictions under section 245K.10, subdivision 3 are not required except that there must be no more than 16 children in care in a room at the same time. - Subd.
+108. Additional staff-to-child ratios and staff distribution requirements. - (a) A one to four staff to child ratio must be maintained at all times in a room used to care for sick children. - (b) At least two staff persons must be present in a center operating a sick care program whenever sick children are in care. - (c) The first staff person must be a Registered Nurse.
+The remaining staff persons must at least meet the qualifications and follow the staff distribution pattern under section 245K.10. - Subd.
+419. Limitation on staff assignment.
 Staff must not care for well children or prepare food for well children on the same day they care for sick children.
 Staff caring for sick children must not enter the kitchen used to prepare food for well children. - Subd.
-12. Food preparation.
+1210.
+Food preparation.
 Food provided by the license holder and prepared at the center must be prepared in a room separate from rooms where sick care is provided and must be delivered to each sick care room in individual servings and in covered containers.
-Procedures for preparing, handling, and serving food and washing food, utensils, and equipment must comply with the requirements in Chapter 4626. - Subd.
-13. Menus.
+Procedures for preparing, handling, and serving food and washing food, utensils, and equipment must comply with the requirements in chapter 4626. - Subd.
+4311.
+Menus.
 Menus for sick children must be modified to meet the individual needs of the child. - Subd.
-14. Additional facility requirements.
+1412.
+Additional facility requirements.
 A license holder operating a sick care program must provide: